On quasi-polynomials counting planar tight maps: Introduction

 \subsection{Tight maps}

 The main purpose of this paper is to study the enumeration problem for a class of maps, called {\em tight maps}.

-\begin{Def} A {\em tight map} is a map with some of its vertices marked, such that every vertex of degree $1$ is marked.
-In a tight map, the faces as well as the marked vertices are called \emph{boundaries}. \end{Def}
+\begin{definition} A {\em tight map} is a connected map with some of its vertices marked, such that every vertex of degree $1$ is marked.
+In a tight map, the faces as well as the marked vertices are called \emph{boundaries}. \end{definition}

 Even though this definition makes sense for maps on arbitrary surfaces, we will restrict in this paper to the planar case.
 We refer to \cite{Schaeffer15} and \cite{triskell} for the standard definitions and terminology about maps.